I beg to move,

 Scotland has a large and vibrant armed forces community, encompassing both regular and reserve personnel and their families.
 In 2014, Poppy Scotland estimated the size of the community to be 530,000—in excess of half a million—including dependants.
 That is almost 10% of the Scottish population.
 Many were born in Scotland and, having enjoyed a fulfilling military career, have returned home, but more and more people who grew up elsewhere are choosing to make Scotland their home in retirement.
 I am delighted that many decide to settle in my constituency of Argyll and Bute, where they are very welcome indeed.

 Approximately 1,800 men and women end their service career each year in Scotland.
 Most find the transition to civilian life straightforward and take it in their stride, but some find it a far greater challenge.
-In order to ease that transition, in 2014 Scotland’s First Minister—my right hon.
+To ease that transition, in 2014 Scotland’s First Minister—my right hon.
 Friend the Member for Gordon (Alex Salmond)—appointed Mr Eric Fraser to serve as the first Scottish Veterans Commissioner.
 In establishing that unique role, Scotland has blazed a trail for the rest of the UK to follow.
 The commissioner, who is a Royal Navy veteran with 37 years’ experience, has operational independence, dedicated funding and a wide remit to improve outcomes for veterans.
 He has published a strategy and a work plan and already submitted two detailed reports, on transition arrangements and housing.
 He has extensive and regular engagement with the Scottish Government.

 The Scottish Government have also introduced an armed forces advocate and created a comprehensive network of armed forces and veterans champions who are represented in the Scottish Government, local authorities, NHS boards and Police Scotland, among many other bodies, thereby embedding support for the armed forces community throughout the whole Scottish public sector.